How to Use Anchor Tag in HTML with Examples

 Learn More About Anchor Tag in HTML Attributes

 The anchor tag's attributes are what give it its real power.
 These special modifiers control how links behave, look and interact with both users and systems.
-Let's dissect these attributes to understand what they mean for HTML development.

-href, target, title, rel attributes
+href, target, title, rel Attributes

 A functioning anchor tag needs the href attribute as its foundation to define where the URL points to.
 The anchor tag won't work as a link without this attribute.
 The URL can point to more than just web pages: